AlisAquilae/Academia/content/Notes/Literature Notes/Water 2/Reader Water 2-Chapter 3.3-Oxygen Balance.md

 Complex processes occur in the sediment, leading to an oxygen consumption.
 A normal value of SOD is 0.5 - 1 [g $\ce{O2}$ m$^{-2}$ time$^{-1}$], however. in very polluted sediments this value can be much higher.
 Also flow conditions and temperature will affect this rate.

 Like the reaeration processes the sediment oxygen demand is a flux over a boundary layer (sediment-water).
 To determine the effect of SOD on the oxygen concentration in the water we divide SOD by the height of the water column $H$.
 With a high water column the effect of the sediment is relatively small, whereas in a low water column the oxygen will be depleted fast.

+---
+### 3.3.6 Primary Production
+Primary production is the development of organic material from inorganic substances (mainly CO2)